br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

 ### Async await

-- I struggled with the syntax of the `.then()` promises, because they're not really objects.
+- I struggled with the chaining and syntax of the `.then()` [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), because they're not really objects.
 How do I convert the promise results to objects so I can act on them?
-- **The solution is async/await!** Async/await was introduced in ES2017.
+- **The solution is async/await!** [Async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) was introduced in ES2017.
 So thankful that I'm learning JavaScript after these great features have been introduced!
 The [sitepoint tutorial](https://www.sitepoint.com/introduction-to-the-fetch-api/) includes instructions for async/await, so I was able to easily rewrite the query.
 I also checked out [Syntax podcast episode 028](https://syntax.fm/show/028/async-await), [Wes Bos' Async + Await talk on YouTube from DotJS](https://youtu.be/9YkUCxvaLEk), and the [Fun Fun Function async/await video](https://youtu.be/568g8hxJJp4).
   - The function is marked as `async`.
 It can be written either as a standard function declaration or as an ES6 arrow function object:

     ```js